atgu/ukbb_pan_ancestry/website/docs/implications.md

 Acknowledging the harm done to certain groups in the past in the name of science reminds us of the importance of careful communication of the implication of scientific research and intense vigilance that disadvantaged groups are not further harmed by this and other related work.

-## Are there risks?

-Could this research be used to harm certain groups (e.g., through discrimination or stigmatization)?
+## Could this research be used to harm certain groups (e.g., through discrimination or stigmatization)?

 :::note
-As described above, genetics has [a long history](#how-has-genetics-research-been-used-in-the-past-to-harm-different-groups) of being used to stigmatize certain groups, and it is likely that some will misuse these results in bad faith.
+As described above, genetics has [a long history](implications#how-has-genetics-been-misused) of being used to stigmatize certain groups, and it is likely that some will misuse these results in bad faith.
 We have carried out a number of activities in an effort to maximize benefits and minimize risks from this research.
-See our response in “[What has been done to reduce the potential harms of this research?](#what-has-been-done-to-reduce-the-potential-harms-of-this-research)” for more information.
+See our response in “[What has been done to reduce the potential harms of this research?](implications#how-are-risks-mitigated)” for more information.
 :::note

-## How are risks mitigated?

-What has been done to reduce the potential harms of this research?
+## What has been done to reduce the potential harms of this research?

 :::note
 We have adopted several strategies in an effort to reduce the potential harms of this research.